Isaac Basire: Travels

-One by one his pupils left him, and he does not seem to have sought for any others.
+One by one his pupils left him, and he does not seem to have sought any others.
 It appears from his letters to his wife that he had considerable difficulty in getting paid for his pupils, and he had now a nobler object in view.
 That object was nothing less than to disseminate the Anglo-Catholic faith throughout the East.
 It seems at first sight a wild and quixotic enterprise for a man who had no knowledge of any eastern language to attempt to impress his religious opinions upon the unchanging East; but he had a thorough conviction that the true position of Anglicanism only required to be known to secure its acceptance among earnest and intelligent Christians, and the result proved that his design was more than a day-dream.
 Basire visited Messina, Zante, the Morea, Smyrna, Aleppo, Antioch, Jerusalem, Transylvania, Constantinople, Mesopotamia, and many other places, ever keeping his one object before him.
 In a letter written in 1653 from Pera to Sir Richard Browne, the father-in-law of John Evelyn, and the mainstay of the English church in Paris, he describes what he had effected.
 At Zante he met with great success "in spreading among the Greeks the catholic doctrine of our church", mainly through a Greek translation of the church catechism.
 He made such way that he incurred the enmity of the "Latins", that is, those members of the Roman church in the East who perform their services in Latin.
 He was therefore obliged to go on to the Morea, where the Metropolitan of Achaea allowed him to preach twice in Greek at a meeting of bishops and clergy.
 At Aleppo he held frequent conversations with the patriarch of Antioch, then resident there, and left copies of the church catechism translated into Arabic.
 From Aleppo he went to Jerusalem, where he was honoured both by the Greek and the Latin Christians.
 The Greek patriarch "expressed his desire of communion with our old church of England", and gave him his bull or patriarchal seal; while the Latins received him into their convent, a rare honour then to be paid to someone they considered a heretic.
 "Then", he says, "I passed over the Euphrates and went into Mesopotamia, Abraham's country, whither I am intending to send our catechism in Turkish to some of their bishops".
 This was in 1652; he spent the winter of 1652–3 at Aleppo.